 - Anyone arriving from a cruise ship (ocean or river).

-- Anyone traveling from areas or cities within the US where community spread of COVID-19 is ongoing.
+Employees who have recently traveled within the US should decide whether they need to self-isolate based on state and local travel restrictions and the rate of community spread to which they have been exposed.
 Unlike with international travel, there is no single source or authority to determine if you need to self-isolate after traveling from a location in the US.
 Instead, domestic travelers will need to decide what they need to do based on their evaluation of local conditions.
 Travelers should check with state or local authorities at their starting point, along their route, and at their planned destination to learn about local circumstances and any restrictions that may be in place.

 Employees who develop any symptoms of COVID-19 during self-isolation should contact their health care provider or, if needed, their local emergency room.